Did you know that most New Years resolutions made on January 1 are forgotten about by January 14?

 Even though your new habits may feel uncomfortable at the beginning, they are sinking into your procedural memory each time you practice them.

 Wouldn’t it be terrible if you had to re-learn how to brush your teeth every morning, comb your hair, or drive to way to work?

 God gave you a wonderful gift called your procedural memory, which allows your brain to memorize patterns so you don’t have to re-learn tasks that you do repeatedly.

 You just do them without thinking about them much.

-However, it takes practice and time for this to happen.
-When you keep practicing your new healthy habits each day, then they gradually become part of your procedural memory.
+When you keep practicing your new healthy habits each day, then they become part of your procedural memory with time.